Renew Your Oral Health with Comprehensive Periodontal Therapy

 Yes, periodontal treatment works and takes less time and money when periodontitis is caught early.
 Our dentist creates a custom treatment plan and monitors progress to help your gums and teeth heal from gum disease.
 After that, maintenance is important to prevent gum disease from coming back.

 Periodontal treatment and therapy are most effective if patients follow instructions and maintenance protocols post-treatment.
 By adequately following your dentist’s instructions, you can prevent gum disease recurrence and enjoy a happy and healthy mouth.

 - Can teeth be saved with periodontal disease?

 When periodontal disease is diagnosed and treated early, nonsurgical treatments can fix the issue and prevent tooth loss.

 For more serious periodontal disease, which causes bone loss and loose teeth, a specialist may have to perform surgery.
 If a tooth isn’t saveable, dental implant options are available; and they look and feel just like natural teeth!

-Early stages of periodontal disease can most likely be treated with periodontal therapy to remove plaque and tartar at the gumline and below it to treat gum disease effectively.
-When bacteria get trapped below the gumline, it can wreak havoc by destroying the gum and bone tissue, in turn leading to damaged and loosened gums that lead to tooth loss.
+Early stages of periodontal disease can most likely be treated with periodontal therapy to remove plaque and tartar at and below the gumline to treat gum disease effectively.
+When bacteria get trapped below the gumline, they can wreak havoc by destroying the gum and bone tissue, in turn leading to damaged and loosened gums that lead to tooth loss.